Be a mentor

 How to apply

-First, find our more about what mentoring is and the time commitment required in our flyer.
+You can find out more about what mentoring is and the time commitment required in our flyer.

 Find out more

-To book a place at one of the information drop-in sessions, or if you’re unable to attend and want to find out more about the programme, get in touch with us on email@example.com or 01273 234023
+To find out more about the programme, get in touch with us on email@example.com or 01273 234023

 - mentoring programme flyer (PDF)